 • Discuss specific use of vaccine and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience fatigue, irritability, lack of appetite, or injection site pain or irritation.
-Have caregiver report immediately to prescriber severe dizziness, passing out, vision changes, burning or numbness feeling, abnormal movements, or abnormal crying (HCAHPS).
+Have caregiver report immediately to prescriber severe dizziness, passing out, vision changes, burning or numbness feeling, abnormal movements, or abnormal crying (children) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.